Blotch3D/Blotch3D/README.md

 shader that does not do "alpha testing".
 Alpha testing is the process of neglecting to draw texture pixels (and thus neglecting to update the depth buffer) if the texture pixel's alpha is below some threshold value (i.e. if it is translucent enough).
-(Although even then, there are artifacts that occur when multiple *partly*-translucent textures occlude one another, but that is a subject for a more advanced text.)
+Most typical textures with an alpha channel usually use an alpha value of zero or one, indicating absence or presence of texture.
+Alpha testing works well with those.
+For alpha values intended to show partial translucency, it doesn't work as well.

 MonoGame does provide a separate "AlphaTestEffect" effect that supports it.
 But AlphaTestEffect does not support directional lights, as are